 NABARD has designed this unit to support state governments and their organizations.
 Credit support with a longer repayment period is provided by NIDA.
 Funding is done in the form of a term loan which can be repaid in 15 years.
 The rate of interest is market-linked and varies from project to project.

-- Financing and development of PACS into multi-service centers
+- Financing and development of PACS into multi-service centres

 Umbrella Program for Natural Resource Management (UPNRM)